anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

   degradation.
 These synchronization points are visible and avoidable.
 A better implementation would parallelize the computation by launching multiple threads rather than iterating over it.

-- As seen in the `second_sum` example an absence of synchronization points does not guarantee good performance.
+- As seen in the `second_sum`, an absence of synchronization points does not guarantee good performance.
 Executing multiple small kernels iteratively does not utilize the GPU completely.

 - Synchronization points can stall the CUDA launch queue which can make the job CPU bound.
 More